 Background: There is a growing need for a skilled cybersecurity workforce.
 Various studies across the globe from industry and academia confirm that the cybersecurity workforce demand is very high and that it is difficult to hire competent professionals.
-The 2021 edition of the annual Cybersecurity Workforce Study published by (ISC)2 [1] states that the shortage of cybersecurity professionals is 2.72 million globally which, although having decreased from 3.12 million the year prior, is still a significant number.
-For this study, (ISC)2 surveyed 4,753 cybersecurity professionals working with small, medium and large organisations throughout North America, Europe, Latin America (LATAM) and Asia-Pacific (APAC), and while an IT background remains the most common career pathway taken into cybersecurity (47% of participants), slightly more than half of cybersecurity professionals got their start outside of IT- 17% transitioned from unrelated career fields, 15% gained access through cybersecurity education and 15% explored cybersecurity concepts on their own.
-The study also shows that the number of cybersecurity professionals in Europe grew from 830,187 in 2020 to 1,086,146 in 2021 which is a positive trend but more still needs to be done to address the skills gap.
-Overall, outside of APAC, the study showed that the cybersecurity skills gap continues to grow and that the need for more professionals in the field will continue to grow.
+The 2022 edition of the annual Cybersecurity Workforce Study published by (ISC) [1] states that the worldwide gap or shortage of cybersecurity professionals stands at 3.4 million which, having increased from 2.72 million the year prior, remains a significant number.
+For the study, (ISC) surveyed 11,779 international cybersecurity practitioners, professionals and decision-makers working with small, medium and large organisations throughout North America, Europe, Latin America (LATAM) and Asia-Pacific (APAC).
+(ISC) estimates the size of the global cybersecurity workforce in 2022 at 4.7 million, an 11.1% increase over last year, representing 464,000 more jobs.
+The previous (ISC) study confirmed that while an IT background remains the most common career pathway taken into cybersecurity (47% of participants), slightly more than half of cybersecurity professionals got their start outside of IT- 17% transitioned from unrelated career fields, 15% gained access through cybersecurity education and 15% explored cybersecurity concepts on their own.
+The 2022 study also shows that the number of cybersecurity professionals in EMEA grew from 1,086,146 in 2021 to 1,222,154 in 2022 (almost a 12% increase) which is a positive trend but more still needs to be done to address the skills gap as the new study shows that the cybersecurity workforce gap has grown more than twice as much as the workforce itself.